 I’ve written a lot about immigration as well as prison in my time with the SISGI Group.
 However, it never occurred to me to discuss the two issues together.
 Which was a huge oversight on my part.
 Because they often go hand in hand.
 Immigrants who are here without proper documentation or have visa issues or any number of other problems will periodically have run ins with the law.
-However, the experience for citizens vs. non-citizens isblog_immigrantsrights2 DRAMATICALLY different.
+However, the experience for citizens vs. non-citizens is DRAMATICALLY different.

 Imagine you’ve broken some law.
 It can be something as minor as speeding in your car or as major as a drug arrest.
 As a citizen, you know what the next steps will be.
 You’ll be read your rights, possibly taken to prison and then processed.
 But you know you know more or less what to expect so whatever happens to you will be predictable.
 You know you’ll be treated with a certain level of respect and you’re entitled to certain things like a phone call and a lawyer if you request one.
 You know you won’t be kept in jail or a detention center indefinitely.
 You won’t just disappear.